 Ambient Air Increments

 (1) This rule defines significant deterioration.
-In areas designated as Class I, II or III, emissions from new or modified sources must be limited such that increases in pollutant concentration over the baseline concentration must be limited to those set out in Table 1.
+In areas designated as Class I, II or III, emissions from new or modified sources must be limited such that increases in pollutant concentration over the baseline concentration defined in Division 225 must be limited to those set out in Table 1.

-(2) For any period other than an annual period, the applicable maximum allowable increase may be exceeded during one such period per year at any one location.
+(2) For any period other than an annual period, the applicable maximum allowable increase or PSD increment may be exceeded during one such period per year at any one location.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.